nojronatron/java-code-challenges/docs/readme-linkedlist.md

 Reference the Linked List's Head reference to acquire the first Node and either get the data from it or begin a traversal using the Node's Next property.

+## Functions

+### Includes

+Includes will take a value and search the Linked List Nodes, returning True if a Node with a matching value is found, otherwise returns False.

 Algorithm:

 ```text